 Some children might be disturbed by news that they hear or see.
 If so, it’s up to the parents to validate those fears and provide reassurance.
 “Once you know their fears, you need to explain why the scary situation would not apply to them,” says Dr. Coleman.
 “Or if it could apply, you need to explain the precautions you, as a parent, are taking to protect them.
 Kids want to believe they can trust their parents.”

-Marjorie Wingrove, a Toronto mom of two, had to make such a call two years ago when news surfaced that a man had been killed at a nearby library with a crossbow.
-Her son, Reilly, then eight, asked his mother to explain what happened.
+Cynthia, a mom of three, had to make such a call two years ago when news surfaced that a man had been killed at a nearby library with a crossbow.
+Her son, Jonathan, then eight, asked his mother to explain what happened.
 “I never brush the kids off when they have questions.
-I will be honest in an age-appropriate way,” says Wingrove.
+I will be honest in an age-appropriate way,” says Cynthia.

-Five years ago, Golnar Khosrowshahi’s twin girls, then five, had questions when they came across a disturbing newspaper photo of a little girl who’d survived an earthquake.
+Ten years ago, Golnar Khosrowshahi’s twin girls had questions when they came across a disturbing newspaper photo of a little girl who’d survived an earthquake.
 “I wanted to answer their questions but wasn’t sure if they should have seen the photo and then thought, ‘Why shouldn’t they know what’s going on?’” says Khosrowshahi.
 This inspired the Toronto mom and management company president to start GoGoNews.com, a site children (and parents) can visit to read news in an educational and non-threatening way.

 Although Khosrowshahi says the site avoids some subject matter, such as sexual abuse or assault, she adds that the site is very to the point.
 “Kids need facts,” she says, using the articles that went up on the site about the anniversary of 9/11 as an example.
 “We describe what happened and the sequence of events.
 It helps them understand something that is difficult to understand.”